wyne1/carbon-market-forecasting/README.md

 ### To Do / Improvements
 - [x] Convert scaled auction prices back to actual prices.
+- [ ] Change TP and SL to percentage of the actual price.
 - [ ] Package functions for integration into the Streamlit dashboard.
 - [ ] Enhance the logic for loading models and making predictions.
 - [ ] Resolve issues related to saving and loading models from the designated directory.
 - [ ] Conduct testing on the Autoformer model.
 - [ ] Conduct testing on the NIXTLA model.